shakti-bhakta/intellij-format-action/README.md

 # IntelliJ IDEA Format Action

 Check if code complies with IntelliJ code style XML.
-Fails the action if it doesn't
+Fails the action if any files need formatting.

 ## Example